studioespresso/craft-date-range/README.md

 ## Templating

-### Element querries
+### Element queries
-⚠️ Using date range fields in your entry querries is possible but requires the site to be running **MySQL 5.7 or highter**.
+⚠️ Using date range fields in your entry queries is possible but requires the site to be running **MySQL 5.7 or highter**.

 Example: